playframework/play-meta/releasing/play.md

 Commit and push your changes.

 **NOTE**: you will need a distinct SSH public key for this.
-Talk to Enno or Renato if you don't have access.
+Talk to [Matthias](https://github.com/mkurz) or someone from the steering committee if you don't have access.

 To set up your public key:

-1. Ask someone else from Play team to give you access to the `playframework` team on keybase.
+1. Ask someone else from Play team to give you access the Play secrets.
 2. Download the PEM file and log into the machine:

 ```